 Many web applications need to offer an interface to order items – think about categories in a weblog, articles in a CMS, wishes in an e-commerce website… The old fashion way of doing it is to offer arrows to move one item up or down in the list.
 The AJAX way of doing it is to allow direct drag-and-drop ordering with server support.
 This chapter will describe both ways, together with a few tips on the way to enhance your object model and to do complex queries with Creole.

 22- 8 Ajax Data Controls and Effects to Work with Tables

 I was wandering around the various projects associated with HTML tables and data management.
 To achieve the proper table of the user for their web projects.

-23- How to integrate Google Calendar in your website using AJAX
+23- How to integrate Google Calendar on your website using AJAX

-One of the features I find it interesting in Google calendar is the possibility to create shared calendars, but also the availability of your calendar as XML or ICAL whatever it’s a private or public one.
-As soon as we have XML of our calendar available I was wondering why not integrating Google calendar directly in website.
-For example a community that use the service to manage their events, or to display your future trips in your blog.
+One of the features I find interesting in Google calendar is the possibility to create shared calendars, but also the availability of your calendar as XML or ICAL whatever it’s a private or public one.
+As soon as we have XML of our calendar available I was wondering why not integrating Google calendar directly in the website.
+For example, a community that uses the service to manage their events, or to display your future trips in your blog.

 24- Autosuggest With AJAX